keithmifsud/eventful/src/Eventful/Event/README.md

 Handles the publishing of events to it's listeners and calls the handle method.

+- [ ] Event handling for entities and aggregates. use interface, base class and an adaptor in example.

-- [ ] Testing helpers using scenarios.
+- [ ] Testing helpers using scenarios. even command model.

 ## Usage Examples